Car Wash Chemistry

-A is a substance, usually a liquid, capable of dissolving another substance.
+A Solvent is a substance, usually a liquid, capable of dissolving another substance.

 - In addition to water, other chemical solvents are often added to cleaners to boost performance.
 Compounds such as 2 -Butoxyethanol (butyl), isopropyl alcohol (rubbing alcohol) and d-Limonene are all considered solvents.
 Their main function is to liquefy grease and oils or dissolve solid soil into very small particles so surfactants can more readily perform their function.

 - During the winter months, organic solvents work to keep solutions from freezing because it acts to lower the temperature at which the mixture would normally freeze.

 All Sealants & Drying Agents are based on the same chemical principal.
 Ingredients are formulated that will adhere to the vehicle, and make it repel water.
 The actual ingredients may vary from product to product, but the principal is the same.